panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 ### 1.2 Use case: implementing a stopwatch

-The things you can store inside a reference are infrastructure information that involves some kind of side-effect.
+The things you can store inside a reference are infrastructure information that involves some side-effect.
 For example, you can store into a reference the timer ids, different kinds of pointers (e.g. socket ids).

-The following component `Stopwatch` starts a `setInterval()` timer function that increases each second the counter of a stopwatch.
+The following component `Stopwatch` uses `setInterval(callback, time)` timer function to increase each second the counter of a stopwatch.

-Because the timer id should persist between renderings of the component (`count` state increases each second and triggers re-rendering), it is wise to keept the timer id in a reference `const timerIdRef = useRef(0)`:
+Because the timer id should persist between renderings of the component (`count` state increases each second and triggers re-rendering), it is wise to keep the timer id in a reference `const timerIdRef = useRef(0)`:

 ```jsx
 import { useRef, useState, useEffect } from 'react';